WPChef/limit-login-attempts-reloaded/readme.txt

 By default, WordPress permits an unlimited number of login attempts, posing a vulnerability where passwords can be easily deciphered through brute force methods.

-**Limit Login Attempts Reloaded Premium (Try For 7 Days)** Upgrade to our <a href="https://www.limitloginattempts.com/upgrade/">premium version</a> to extend cloud-based protection to the Limit Login Attempts Reloaded plugin, thereby enhancing your login security.
+**Limit Login Attempts Reloaded Premium (Try For 7 Days)** Upgrade to <a href="https://www.limitloginattempts.com/plans/">Limit Login Attempts Reloaded Premium</a> to extend cloud-based protection to the Limit Login Attempts Reloaded plugin, thereby enhancing your login security.
 The premium version includes a range of highly beneficial features, including <a href="https://www.limitloginattempts.com/features/ip-intelligence/">IP intelligence</a> to **detect, counter and deny malicious login attempts**.
 Your <a href="https://www.limitloginattempts.com/failed-login-attempts-in-wordpress/">failed login attempts</a> will be safely neutralized in the cloud so your website can function at its optimal performance during an attack.

 https://www.youtube.com/watch?v=JfkvIiQft14